homme-avec-biberon-et-bebe-qui-pleure

 It’s not only efficient… it’s also quick (we know how impatient our baby can be when it’s feeding time!).
 It takes less than a minute to prepare the perfect bottle!

-The baby bottle blender features an anti-clog whisk.
+The baby bottle mixer features an anti-clog whisk.
 And this electric milk mixer is going to revolutionise bottle-feeding time!

 20 seconds: it’s the time it takes to get rid of the lumps that usually plague bottles of thickened milk.